DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 After that create the *src* folder.

-create a file index.ts in to the *src* for test the Prettier formatage
+Create a file index.ts in to the *src* for test the Prettier formatage.

-create a folder in *src* with name math, and add a file *add.ts*
+Create a folder in *src* with name math, and add a file *add.ts*.

-afterwards test the import export with a the add.ts and the index.ts
+Afterwards test the import export with a the add.ts and the *index.ts*.

 Note: After that you can delete the file and folder in src.
 We created it to see if everything works well.

-Add the script for the package.json
+Add the script for the *package.json*.

-the *start:dev* script will run the code from the ts file and *start:prod' will run the js code after transpilling.
+The *start:dev* script will run the code from the ts file and *start:prod' will run the js code after transpilling.

 ```js
 "scripts": {